 Qualitative Measure: Maintain a minimum cumulative Grade Point Average (GPA) of 2.0.
 (If all classes are taken on a credit/non-credit basis, the GPA requirement will not apply).
 A, B, C, D, RD, and F grades are used to calculate a student's GPA.
 Transferable units from prior colleges are not included in the GPA calculation.

 Quantitative Measure (Pace of Progression): Receive credit for at least 67% of the total units attempted.
 Withdrawals (W), Incompletes (I or IP), No Credit (N, NC or NP), Report Delay (RD) and Failing (F) grades are considered units attempted.
-Transferable units from prior colleges will be included when determining a student's pace of progression.

 Maximum Timeframe: Have attempted less than 150% of the maximum cumulative units required for completion of their program, for example: